 Once you collect your sea beans, put them in a plastic bag in the fridge with a damp paper towel around them.
 They will last more than a week that way.
 Once blanched, they freeze well, too.

 Salicornia, sea beans, samphire, whatever, are a perfect salad green.
 Mostly gathered along salt marshes, this plant is naturally salty and very crunchy.
 It can be bought from March to September, depending on where you are, but early summer is the best time to play with this veggie.
-Most people don’t like raw salicornia, and I prefer it boiled for 30-90 seconds, then shocked in ice water: This removes some of the salt, and sets that pretty jade color.
+Most people don’t like raw salicornia, and I prefer it boiled for 30 to seconds, then shocked in ice water: This removes some of the salt, and sets that pretty jade color.
 You can then eat the sea beans as-is, or quickly stir-fry or pickle them.

 This is a simple sea bean salad, dressed with really good olive oil, chile, garlic and a little lemon juice.
 A crumbly cheese like feta or a Mexican cotija adds some richness.